prncevince/quarto-shims/README.md

 # Usage

 Restart your terminal session.
-The shims on your PATH should be able to use the local quarto CLI when in the root of your repo.
+The shims on your `PATH` should be able to use the local quarto CLI when in the root of your repo.

 ## R

-If you're running quarto from R via the [`{quarto}`](https://quarto-dev.github.io/quarto-r/) package, you don't even need to set the `QUARTO_PATH` environment variable now.
+If you're running quarto within R within a terminal session, via the [`{quarto}`](https://quarto-dev.github.io/quarto-r/) package, you don't even need the `QUARTO_PATH` environment variable set.

 Test it out: